 A beautiful example of a Vietnam era embroidered Green Beret that belonged to Capt John T. Boykin the Team Leader, A - 341, 5th Special Forces, Bu Dop A-Camp.
-This is on loan from Owen Thornton.

 An account by Capt Boykin of his time in Vietnam can be found below;